inboundnow/retired-landing-pages/shared/docs/how.to.create.landing.page.templates.using.ACF.md

 ####Number
 We use the number field typically when we allow the user to choose the size of the element to add.
 ####Fontawesome
 Fonteawesome is a special field added through a free ACF extension available for download in the WordPress plugin repository (https://wordpress.org/plugins/advanced-custom-fields-font-awesome/).
 This field allows to add fontawesome icons in the template.
 They can be given any size and color, like any fonts.
 However, for this field to work you'll have to add the font files and css to your template.
 Our suggested solution for this is to create a folder `assets` under your template folder, and then create two subfolders under this named `css` and `fonts`.
-You will add the fonts and the css under the appropriate folders.
+You will add the fonts and the css under the appropriate folders, and enqueue the css in the way we explain later in this guide.
 ####Image
 The image field, as you may guess, is used to load images from the media library.
 Usually in a template there is an ideal size of the image that fits perfectly in the layout and creates an effect of harmony with the rest.
 It's important to inform the user of the ideal size of the image in the field description but you should never assume that the user will load an image of that exact size.
 A user could load a much bigger hi-res image, or a smaller image.
 You must consider these situations, and add the right css rules.
 The solution that we have found works best is to add the css rules `max-width` and `max-height`.
 Supposing to have an image ideal size of 500px x 300px a good solution could be this:
 ```php